 You also get access to its Cyphr messaging app, which allows you to communicate privately, but the person you want to speak to has to have it installed, too.
 Read more on that in our VyprVPN review.

 It has servers spread across 64 countries, but the total amount is disappointing compared to our top choices.
 You should still be able to get around restrictions and there are some in Istanbul, as well.

 Speeds are okay, but it can get slow at times, and there are no limits to bandwidth use.

 Other Reasons We Like VyprVPN

 VyprVPN can be setup on Windows, macOS, Android and iOS in minutes.
 Its interface is dated, but it’s not hard to use.

 An FAQ is available to guide you through minor problems.
 Further help can be found by contacting the support staff through live chat or email, 24/7.
 The live chat is the quickest option, but either of the options isn’t great as the help is brief.

-VyprVPN has a reasonable price but there isn’t a refund policy to fall back on.
-That said, there is a three-day trial that should provide you with enough time to check it out before buying.
+VyprVPN has an expensive monthly price, but the annual plan works out better and there is a 30-day money-back guarantee that should provide you with enough time to check it out before buying.

 - Chameleon protocol